KC Streetcar: Opening

-KC Streetcar operation began on May 6, 2016, at approximately 11am.
-The total opening Friday and Saturday ridership was over 27,000 rides, with the trains travelling 650 miles.
+KC Streetcar operation began along a 2.2 mi route on May 6, 2016, at approximately 11am.
+The total opening Friday and Saturday ridership was over 27,000 rides, with the trains travelling 650 mi.
 The weekend celebration for the streetcar's opening included music, a free carnival, fireworks, and coordinated specials at businesses.
 Bus service and bike share service was free to correspond with the launch.
 City officials stated the line exceeded their expectations, with over 100,000 rides in the first two weeks, and one million rides after 5 months.

 Following initial high ridership, two additional streetcars were ordered from CAF to service demand.
 The line celebrated 5 million rides in September 2018.
 On July 5, 2019, the streetcar set a one day ridership record, with 15,559 rides.

 The COVID-19 pandemic heavily impacted ridership, which dropped by two-thirds to just 2,148 daily rides in 2020.
 In 2021, ridership levels recovered, but to levels lower than before the pandemic.
 The line celebrated 10 million rides in April 2022.
 During the 2023 NFL draft three-day weekend in April 2023, nearly 60,000 rides were taken and a one day ridership record was set on April 27, with 21,601 riders.
 In December 2023, KC Streetcar noted that demand had recovered to 95% of pre-pandemic levels on weekends, and 80% on weekdays.
+On December 20, 2025 (the Saturday before Christmas), the streetcar set a one day ridership record, with 24,965 rides.
+During the 2026 FIFA World Cup, the streetcar set a new one day ridership record on several occasions, thanks to the FIFA Fan Fest and matches at the Arrowhead Stadium.